Schneegans/Gnome-Pie/README.md

 ### Translate Gnome-Pie!

-This is really easy: [There is an easy-to-follow step-by-step-guide available](http://www.simonschneegans.de/?p=439)!
+This is really easy: [There is an easy-to-follow step-by-step-guide available](http://simmesimme.github.io/lessons/2011/11/09/translate-gnome-pie/)!

-### Create Themes for Gnome-Pie!

-If you have some ideas on how Gnome-Pie should look: It’s easy to create new themes!
-I would love to include some true art in this software!
-[There is an comprehensive guide as well](http://www.simonschneegans.de/?p=246).

 ### Donate!